Belang van Nederland: Ideology

 During its launch, Van Haga claimed that BVNL will be a classical liberal party and "culturally conservative, but classically liberal when it comes to the role of government".
 BVNL also said that individual liberty, freedom and the protection of Dutch history, cultural identity, and interests as the main cornerstones of its policies.

-The party states that it supports technological advancement, a reformed criminal justice system, more border control measures and expulsion of illegal immigrants and foreign nationals with criminal records, and simplified tax codes.
-On immigration, BVNL opposes what it calls the "the endless influx of asylum seekers" into the Netherlands, calling for an immediate halt to new asylum intake and supports withdrawing the Netherlands from the 1951 UN Refugee Convention.
+The party states that it supports technological advancement, a reformed criminal justice system, less state bureaucracy and simplified tax codes.
+On immigration, BVNL supports more border control measures, expulsion of foreign nationals with criminal records and opposes what it calls "the endless influx of asylum seekers" into the Netherlands, calling for an immediate halt to new asylum intake and withdrawal from the 1951 UN Refugee Convention.
 It also supports offering financial incentives to encourage remigration of those who are socially unintegrated or on unemployment benefits.
 BVNL also calls for an end to handing over Dutch sovereignty and political power to the European Union and supports a referendum on Dutch membership of the EU.
-The party also states that the Dutch constitution and laws must come ahead of international law and policies created by supranational bodies and opposes involvemrnt in foreign wars that the party views as not serving Dutch interests.
-BVNL also calls for a more critical examination of big tech companies, for freedom of speech to be protected and "academic freedom" within universities.
-The party was also opposed to some of the COVID-19 lockdown measures taken by the Dutch government, arguing that social and economic collateral damage was not taken into proper consideration.
+The party also states that the Dutch constitution and laws must come ahead of international law and policies created by supranational bodies.
 Van Haga has described BVNL as less socially conservative on LGBT and gender issues than the FvD and JA21, which also split off from the FvD, and more focused on economic liberalism.
+The party also supports abortion and euthanasia under its current legislation.